Authorization by Cognito ID Pool after Authentication by User Pool – Implicit Grant Ver

 Code language: JavaScript (javascript)

-The ID token for the user pool is a JWT token.
+The ID token issued by the user pool is a JWT (JSON Web Token).

 The ID token is a JSON web token (JWT) that contains claims about the identity of the authenticated user, such as name, email, and phone_number.
 You can use this identity information inside your application.
 The ID token can also be used to authenticate users to your resource servers or server applications.